Dernière mise à jour: 24 mai 2024

 Adjust allowed connections

-If there is an Internet connection but you still cannot connect, it may be because many users are already connected to the router and you have reached the maximum number of connections allowed.
+If there is an internet connection but you still cannot connect, it may be because there are many users already connected to the router and you have reached the maximum number of connections allowed.

 Follow these steps to adjust this setting and resolve the issue:

-• Next, enter your username and password.
-If you've never changed them, the default credentials are usually on the back of the router, often in the form "admin" / "admin" or "admin" / "password".
+- Then enter your username and password.
+If you've never changed them, the default credentials are usually on the back of the router, often in the form "admin"/"admin" or "admin"/"password".

 Use a static IP address instead of DHCP

-Another reason why you are experiencing this authentication issue is due to a IP conflict.
+Another reason why you are having this authentication problem is because of a IP conflict.

-DHCP is a protocol which is responsible for the automatic assignment of IP addresses to the various devices connected to the router.
+DHCP is a protocol that takes care of the automatic allocation of IP address on the various devices connected to the router.

 To do this, follow the steps below: